cgnicky/docx-mail-sender/README.md

 # docx-mail-sender
-A python program that able to modify DOCX file and sending mail with attachment
+A python program that able to modify DOCX file (Fill in date time automtically) and sending mail with attachment